mvoorhe/Math-Course-Finder/README.md

 # urban-spoon
-Program that implements a web-scraper to search boilerlink club events and create a calander to remind the user of events and conflicts
+Program that implements a web-scraper to search the Purdue Math Department schedule and provide alternative lecture times for classes.

 Link to our public cite!
 https://mvoorhe.github.io/urban-spoon/MathCourseFinder.html